 In building Paddington Station, the Victorians achieved a fantastic sense of arrival and evoked the excitement of rail travel.
+Crossrail will build upon this legacy when its new station opens in 2018.

 Gallery - architects impression images of Paddington Station